Vietnam.vn - Nền tảng quảng bá Việt Nam

 Fed Chairman Jerome Powell recently reiterated his message of higher interest rates, but stressed that the debate is still ongoing, depending on incoming data.
 US officials also argued that the banking system is strong.

-Still, signs of market uncertainty have increased in recent days: The S&P 500 fell 4.6% this week, nearly erasing the index's gains for the year, while the Cboe Volatility Index (VIX), known as Wall Street's fear gauge, rose to a three-month high.
+Still, signs of market uncertainty have increased in recent days: the S&P 500 fell 4.6% this week, nearly erasing its gain for the year, while the VIX (Cboe Volatility Index), known as Wall Street's fear gauge, rose to a three-month high.

-The yield on two-year Treasuries saw its biggest drop since the 2008 financial crisis.
-That suggests investors are quickly seeking safe havens, as well as betting that a recession could force the Fed to ease or reverse its aggressive tightening.
+The yield on two-year Treasuries saw its biggest drop since the 2008 financial crisis, suggesting investors are likely to seek safe havens and bet that a recession could force the Fed to ease or reverse its aggressive tightening.

 Finance - Banking - Does the collapse of Silicon Valley Bank signal the end of the era of cheap capital?
 (Figure 2).